 Audie Norris receives a Stevens Fellowship.
 The host organization then offers to pay Audie a summer stipend of $6,000.
 Audie must decline the Stevens Fellowship because they are no longer eligible for it.

 1L and 2Ls can apply for all three fellowship opportunities through a single application.
-To apply you must include all of the following into a single PDF:
+Application materials will be submitted through Symplicity, February 9 through April 1, 2022.

 - Statement of Purpose (2 pages maximum, doubled-spaced, 12-point font).
-The statement should address the following questions:
+(When uploading to Symplicty, select Writing Sample as the Document Type) The statement should address the following questions: